 Factoring lines typically finance your invoices in two installment payments.
 The first installment covers 85% to 90% of the invoice.
 It is deposited into your account when you submit it for financing.

-The remaining 10% – 15% is held as a reserve.
-This helps cover the finance fees and any underpayments.
-Once your customer pays the invoice, it is returned to your company, less the factoring fees.
+The remaining 10% to 15% is held as a reserve.
+This reserve helps cover the finance fees and any underpayments.
+Once your customer pays the invoice, the reserve is returned to your company, less the factoring fees.

 3. Factoring advantages

-Factoring has several advantages that can help small and growing private investigators.
+Factoring has several advantages that can help small and growing private investigator agencies.
 These are the four most important benefits:

 a) Improves cash flow quickly

-The most important benefit of working with a factoring company is that it can improve cash flow quickly.
-This is the main reason why detective agencies work with factoring companies.
+The most important benefit of working with a factoring company is that factoring can improve cash flow quickly.
+Improved cash flow is the main reason that detective agencies work with factoring companies.

 b) Offer 30 days but limit cash flow risk